 Details of the First Year PhD Qualifying Course

-- September 15 2017: Students can start seeking professors to discuss possible interest in their papers.
+- Second week of classes: Students can start seeking professors to discuss possible interest in their papers.

-- The report on the second paper must be completed and submitted no later than December 1 2017 (last day of classes).
+- The report on the second paper must be completed and submitted no later than the last day of classes in Term 1.

-- The report on the fifth and final paper must be completed and submitted no later than April 6 2018 (last day of classes).
+- The report on the fifth and final paper must be completed and submitted no later than the last day of classes in Term 2.

 - For reports on the second and fifth papers: Individual professors may have an earlier deadline than listed above.
-However, in all cases, the last report submission date must be clearly determined and mutually agreed upon between the student and professor, and must not be later than December 1st (term 1) or April 6 (term 2).
+However, in all cases, the last report submission date must be clearly determined and mutually agreed upon between the student and professor, and must not be later than the last day of classes.

 To learn about research at the beginning of the PhD program, in order to